AidanFarhi/weight-tracker/README.md

 - Add constraints to the weight entry forms to not allow floating numbers. [ ]

-- Consider adding a grid view that lets you edit and update. [ ]

-- Add a line to the graph that shows the target weight. [ ]

 - Add a logout feature. [ ]

-- Add a de-register/account delete feature. [ ]
+- Grid view that lets you edit and update. [ ]

 - Add placeholder values for missing weight data. [ ]

-- Add a prompt when the user first logs in and there is no target weight set. [ ]

 - Make it look good on desktop. [ ]

 - Unit testing??? [ ]

+- Add a prompt when the user first logs in and there is no target weight set. [ ]